Simran3467/CAR-QUALITY-PREDICTION-PROJECT/README.md

 # CAR-QUALITY-PREDICTION-PROJECT
-This project evaluates the quality of an auction car using various Machine Learning techniques.
+This project evaluates the quality of an auction car using various Machine Learning tools and techniques.